openworm/ChannelWorm/README.md

 ## Installation

-To install this project, just clone it locally and do `pip install -r requirements.txt'
+To install this project, just clone it locally and do `pip install -r requirements.txt`.
+Also, take a look at the comments in *requirements.txt* for some requirements that can not be installed automatically via pip.

 ## Objectives
 * **Information Management**